mensbeam/Arsse/docs/en/025_Using_The_Arsse/030_Other_Topics.md

 [TOC]

+# Preface

+This section describes in brief some CLI commands.
+Please read [the general notes on the command line interface](index) before continuing.

 # Refreshing newsfeeds with a cron job

 Normally The Arsse has a systemd service which checks newsfeeds for updates and processes them into its database for the user.
 If for whatever reason this is not practical a [cron](https://en.wikipedia.org/wiki/Cron) job may be used instead.